MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/march-2023-whatsnew.md

 ---
-title: "What's new in Dynamics 365 Sales"
+title: "What's new or changed in Dynamics 365 Sales (March 2023)"
-description: "Learn about what's new in Dynamics 365 Sales." ms.date: 03/29/2023 ms.topic: conceptual
+description: "Learn about what's new or changed in the March 2023 release of Dynamics 365 Sales." ms.date: 03/31/2023 ms.topic: conceptual
 author: lavanyakr01
 ms.author: lavanyakr
 manager: shujoshi
 ---

-# What's new in Dynamics 365 Sales
+# March 2023 release

 We're excited to announce our newest updates!
 This article summarizes early access, public preview, and general availability features that were released recently.
 To see the long-term feature plans, take a look at the [Dynamics 365 and Power Platform release plans](/dynamics365/release-plans/).